8 money lessons for new college graduates

 Remember, you don’t have to put those funds aside all at once.
 It’s fine to start small, save what you can afford and build up your emergency savings stash over time.

-Takeaway: An emergency fund can offset some of the stress when an unexpected expense arises and help you to save money in the long term by not needing to rely on credit (or the interest payments that come with it).
+Takeaway: An emergency fund can offset some of the stress when an unexpected expense arises and help you to save money in the long term by not needing to rely on credit and the interest payments that can come with it.

 7. Watch out for lifestyle creep

-As you start earning more money, it can be tempting to increase discretionary spending.
-This temptation may be especially strong if you’ve been on a tight budget with limited indulgences throughout college and during the postgraduation job search period.
-Before you know it, you might find yourself dining out more, spending more on entertainment and making more frequent shopping trips — either online or in person.
+As you start earning more money, it can be tempting to increase discretionary spending, especially if you’ve been on a tight budget throughout college and during the post-graduation job search.
+Before you know it, you might find yourself dining out more, spending more on entertainment and making more frequent shopping trips.

 There’s nothing wrong with letting yourself enjoy some benefits from an increased salary.
-But if you’re not careful, spending too much on the nonessentials can snowball into a bigger issue.
+But if you’re not careful, spending too much on the nonessentials can snowball.

-Instead of spending whenever the desire hits you, try planning room for additional purchases in your budget.
-If your salary allows you to indulge a little more and still reach your financial goals, you might add a “fun fund” into your budget or increase how much money you add each month to the fund you already have.
+Instead of spending whenever the desire hits, try planning room for additional purchases in your budget.
+If your salary allows you to indulge a little more and still achieve your financial goals, you might add a “fun fund” into your budget.

-Most of all, when you start to earn more money, it’s important to decide what you want that cash to do for you.
-Be sure to think long-term, like debt elimination, savings and retirement.
-But it’s also okay to put aside some money for travel, hobbies and other forms of enjoyment as long as you don’t go overboard.
+Most of all, when you start earning more money, it’s important to decide what you want that cash to do for you.
+Think long-term and focus on goals like debt elimination, savings and retirement.
+But it’s also okay to put aside some money for travel, hobbies and other forms of enjoyment, as long as you don’t hurt your overall financial health.

-Takeaway: Staying mindful of your lifestyle versus your income can help to keep you focused on larger goals, whether they’re in the near future (a vacation in the next couple of years) or further afield (a secure retirement down the road).
+Takeaway: Staying mindful of your lifestyle versus your income can help to keep you focused on larger goals, whether they’re in the near future or further afield.

 8. Invest the right way